PRiEsTCSC/sticker-recommendation-system/project_details/Sticker_Finder_Project_Report.markdown

-# Comprehensive Report on the Sticker Finder Project (Version 2.0 - Expanded Analysis)
+# Comprehensive Report on the Sticker Finder Project

 ## 1. Project Overview